enegalan/logget-doc/docs/getting-started/installation.md

 Logget is a cross-platform command-line tool available for Windows, Linux, and macOS.
 Choose the installation method that best fits your needs.

-## Prerequisites

-- No browser installation required (uses embedded Chromium)
-- For building from source: Go 1.21 or later

 ## Homebrew Installation (macOS)

 The easiest way to install on macOS is using Homebrew: